cyberrumor/ammo/README.md

 ## Contributing

 If you would like to contribute, please fork the repository, make changes on your fork, then open a PR.
-Below are some key guidelines to follow for code contributions:
+Below are some key guidelines to follow for code contributions, but keep in mind the intended scope of AMMO; it is NOT a download manager or API client and it does NOT launch programs.

 - Format patches with ruff or black.
 - Python only.